-This is a 8 week laboratory practical that corresponds to 12 ECTs and 400 total hours of laboratory presence.
-The students have the obligation to make 2 paper presentations or 1 paper presentation and one presentation on the scientific projects performed in the lab that accepted them.
+This is an 8-week laboratory practice that corresponds to 12 ECTs and 320 total hours of laboratory presence.
+The students have the obligation to make 2 paper presentations or 1 paper presentation and 1 presentation on the scientific projects performed in the lab that accepted them.